kowcio/karawana/README.md

 * For putting together all the spring 4 + Java 8 stuff that we all can not search for code but to ctrl+c and v when we need to.
 Also a proof of concepts for ideas / problems.

+* REQUEST a tutorial sample code with functionalities in ISSUES.

 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)